AkanshJha/Executables/unzip_the_files/ReadMe.txt

 This is Akansh Jha.
 You can use this executable file, to extract your zip files.
 Following are the steps you can perform -

+NOTE : It does not unzip the password protected files.

 1. Download this 'UnzipFiles.exe' file.
 2. Collect all the zip files, to be unzipped, in a folder.
 3. Copy this 'UnzipFiles.exe' file in the same folder with other zips.